nikaroxanne/h4x0r_toolkit/README.md

-This repo contains different tools to be used for various InfoSec purposes.
-Currently all tools are written in Python.
+This repo contains tools used for a variety of hacking/RE purposes on testing engagements/CTFs/other educational purposes.